 Flush an ice cube down the toilet for every inch of snow wanted.
 (We suspect this may have been Mom or Dad’s solution to avoid having ice cubes melt all over their floor.)

 Place a white crayon on the windowsill.
-Of course that begs the question, what happens if you put a purple crayon on the windowsill?
+Of course, that begs the question, what happens if you put a purple crayon on the windowsill?

 Wear plastic bags (like newspapers come in) over your socks and in your shoes the day before.
 Sort of like saying “If you build it, they will come.”
+If this works and you get a snow day, you’ll want to know these snow day activities to keep the kids busy.

 Eat ice cream.
 That’s a win-win either way.